Hormones

 When premenstrual fatigue is typical versus worth investigating

-Fatigue that crosses into clinical territory tends to look different:
+Fatigue that crosses into clinical territory looks different:

 What causes unusually severe premenstrual fatigue

 Thyroid dysfunction.
-Both underactive and overactive thyroid can affect energy levels across the cycle.
-Hypothyroidism in particular tends to produce generalised fatigue that can feel worse premenstrually.
-If fatigue is present throughout the month with premenstrual intensification, thyroid function is one of the first things worth checking.
+Hypothyroidism tends to produce fatigue that is present throughout the month and deepens premenstrually.
+If the pattern is fatigue with premenstrual worsening rather than fatigue only before your period, thyroid function is one of the first things worth checking - it's detectable and treatable.

-Sleep disorders.
-Conditions like restless legs syndrome can worsen premenstrually due to hormonal effects on dopamine, producing worse sleep specifically in the luteal phase.
-If premenstrual fatigue tracks closely with poor sleep quality rather than just low daytime energy, a sleep component may be contributing.
+Sleep conditions.
+Restless legs syndrome, which can worsen premenstrually due to hormonal effects on dopamine, produces poor sleep specifically in the luteal phase.
+If fatigue tracks more closely with sleep quality than with cycle phase per se - if better sleep weeks produce less severe fatigue even in the premenstrual window - a sleep component may be contributing.

 What this could mean over time

-Event: Last month, in the five days before your period, you were so exhausted by mid-afternoon that you couldn't concentrate on work.
-You went to bed by 8pm most nights and still woke up tired.
+Event: In the five days before last month's period, you were so exhausted by mid-afternoon that you left work early twice.
+You went to bed at 8pm and still woke up unrefreshed.

-Event: This cycle, you felt more exhausted than usual in the week before your period — but it didn't lift when bleeding started.
-The fatigue continued through the first four days of your period and only started to ease on day five.
+Event: This cycle, you felt more depleted than usual in the premenstrual week - and the fatigue didn't lift when bleeding began.
+It continued through four days of your period and only started to ease on day five.

 Organise your fatigue history before your appointment